Description of Sacred Gifts for Administration Formula

 Sacred Gifts for Administration paid by the congregations are the principal revenue source for the diocesan budget.
 Other revenue sources include income from the Diocese’s long-term investments and endowment.

 The Sacred Gifts for Administration formula is calculated separately for each sacred gift (EA, CFA, and RCMA) by using the total expense for each sacred gift and dividing the costs among all the parishes based on their Normal Operating Income (Line A on the parochial report) from two years prior.

 NOI for individual parish (divided by) TOI for the Diocese = Parish’s percentage

-The percentage can be applied to all three assessments.
-So every parish then pays the same % of each assessment’s total expense.
+The percentage can be applied to all three sacred gifts.
+So every parish then pays the same % of each sacred gift’s total expense.
 Here is an example:

 (NOI for parish) $245,777

 (Total NOIs) $42,456,222